-- Super Mario Galaxy featured Deep Dark Galaxy, which had both sunken ships and one major floating one.
-Also, the battles against Bowser.JR took place on SMB 3-style floating pirate ships.
+- Super Mario Galaxy has Deep Dark Galaxy, which has both sunken ships and one major floating one.
+Also, the battles against Bowser Jr. took place on SMB 3-style floating pirate ships.

 - The Sunken Ship in Super Mario RPG has been taken over by pirates.